manavarora506/manav_garden/content/tags/seed.md

 ---
 title: Seed
-description: Seeds are notes on things I'm learning about, from quick thoughts on language model releases to summaries of MIT OCW videos.
-I tend to revisit these notes when working on bigger ideas.
+description: Seeds are any quick notes or ideas that could be expanded later on.
 ---